Santa Ana Region Salt Management Plan

 On August 4, 2017, the Regional Board conducted a public hearing and approved the Basin Plan Amendment to Revise the Water Quality Objective for Nitrate-Nitrogen in the Chino-South Groundwater Management Zone.

-The State Water Resources Control Board will consider approval of the Basin Plan Amendment at its regularly scheduled State Board meeting on January 23, 2018.
-As part of the State Board approval process, a Notice of Opportunity to Comment has been posted on December 6, 2016.
+On February 6, 2018 the State Water Board approved the Basin Plan Amendment through Resolution No. 2018-0004.
+As part of the State Water Board approval process, a Notice of Opportunity to Comment was posted on December 6, 2017.
 Below is the link for this Notice.
 The next step in the process is to seek approval by OAL.

 - Resolution No. R8-2017-0036